|Indian Spice Market, Durban|

 -African art and curios.
 (There are many African craft markets)

 -The ostrich leather products (shoes, bags, wallets etc)

 -Spices at an Indian spice market or in large supermarkets.

 -Witblits, Mampoer, Amarula Cream Liqueur and many other liqueurs.

 -South Africa has some of the best Brandy in the world.

--Supermarkets have the best prices for bottles of wine
+-Supermarkets have the best prices for bottles of South African wine.

--Dried fruit and nuts (Try visit a Fruit and Veg City shop)
+-Dried fruit and nuts (Try Fruit and Veg City)

-on iTunes in France you pay 1.20euros for one song.
+On iTunes in Europe they pay 1.20EUR for one song.

 So, you are paying around R18.00 to buy one song in Europe.